 - public sector or government-backed; and

 - predominantly “availability based” (where the payments received by the Project Entities do not generally depend on the level of use of the project asset); other projects being “demand based” (where the payments received by the Project Entities depend on the level of use made of the project assets).
-A project is availability based or demand based for these purposes if the Investment Adviser deems that 75% or more of payments from the relevant Project Entity does or does not, as appropriate, generally depend on the level of use of the project asset.
+A project is availability based or demand based for these purposes if the Investment Adviser deems that 75% or more of payments from the relevant Project Entity over the concession period do not generally depend on the level of use of the project asset.

 Whilst it is envisaged that further acquisitions will be of operational PPP projects with availability-based revenues, it may be possible that a limited number of projects in construction and/or with demand based revenue mechanisms may be acquired.